GregersBoye/fryingEggs/README.md

 npm run play [players]

 example:
-   >$ npm run play mike, greg, john
+   >$ npm run play Mike, Greg, John

-this will start a game with the three players 'mike', 'gregers' , and 'john'.
+this will start a game with the three players 'Mike', 'Greg' , and 'John'.

 ### The rules:
 Each player start with 10 eggs in their basket.
 The objective is to get rid off all the eggs in the basket -